dymmond/esmerald/docs/configurations/staticfiles.md

 When a StaticFilesConfig object is passed to an application instance, it will enable the static files serving.

 !!!
 Check
-    StaticFiles are considereed an `app` and they are pure Lilya app so using Lilya StaticFiles will also work with Esmerald.
+    StaticFiles are considered an `app` and they are pure Lilya app, so using Lilya StaticFiles will also work with Esmerald.

 ## StaticFilesConfig and application